resque/resque-scheduler/README.markdown

       args: contributors
       description: "This job resets the weekly leaderboard for contributions"

 A queue option can also be specified.
-When job will go onto the specified queue if it is available (Even if @queue is specified in the job class).
+Then the job will go onto the specified queue if it is available (Even if @queue is specified in the job class).
 When the queue is given it is not necessary for the scheduler to load the class.

     clear_leaderboards_moderator:
       cron: "30 6 * * 1"